ray.data.read_kafka#

 ray.remote()in the read tasks.override_num_blocks – Override the number of output blocks from all read tasks.
 By default, the number of output blocks is dynamically decided based on input data size and available resources.
 You shouldn’t manually set this value in most cases.

-timeout_ms – Timeout in milliseconds for every read task to poll until reaching end_offset (default 10000ms).
-If the read task does not reach end_offset within the timeout, it will stop polling and return the messages it has read so far.
+timeout_ms – Optional timeout in milliseconds for every read task to poll until reaching end_offset.
+If None (default), no task-level timeout is applied and each read task will poll until it reaches end_offset.
+If set, the read task will stop polling after the timeout and return the messages it has read so far.

 - Returns: